egrajeda/vagrant-lamp/README.md

 Vagrant LAMP
 ============

-This repository has the configuration and all the cookbooks that you need to setup a simple LAMP server using Vagrant.
+This repository has the configuration and all the cookbooks needed to setup a simple LAMP server using Vagrant.

 If you use this repository, you will end up with a Linux server that has the following packages: